tk755/dotfiles/.bin/linux-setup/README.md

 ## 3. Add GitHub SSH Key

-Generate a new SSH key with the following commands:
+Generate a new SSH key from your email with the following commands:

 ```
 ssh-keygen -t rsa -b 4096 -C '<email>'